Close ILTakeCare Suggestion

 • 4 min read

-This cost-sharing ratio lasts until you share your out-of-pocket maximum.
+This cost-sharing ratio remains in effect until you reach your out-of-pocket maximum.
 The insurance company bears the related medical expenses thereafter.
-Coinsurance, vital to the overall scheme of health insurance, serves as a medium where healthcare costs are shared between the policyholder and the insurer.
+Coinsurance, vital to the overall scheme of health insurance, serves as a mechanism by which healthcare costs are shared between the policyholder and the insurer.

-Coinsurance in health insurance safeguards insurers against hefty claims.
+Coinsurance is a cost-sharing mechanism and is separate from any out-of-pocket limits defined in the policy.
 The coinsurance clause stipulates a fixed percentage, which is mentioned clearly in the policy document.
 This percentage aligns with the maximum out-of-pocket expenses you can incur annually before your insurance covers the rest.
 For instance, you get hospitalised, and the medical bill comes to INR 20,000.
-If your policy states that you must pay 20% of the total amount as coinsurance, you must pay INR 4,000 while your insurer will settle the remaining 80% (i.e., INR 16,000) of the billed amount.
+If the policy states that you must pay 20% of the total amount as coinsurance, you must pay INR 4,000, while your insurer will settle the remaining 80% (i.e., INR 16,000) of the billed amount.

 Although the coinsurance percentage remains intact, policyholders must first meet their deductible before coinsurance applies.